 - There must be a main and back up means of communications between the dive control, the bridge, and the other parts of the vessel. - The mooring must be completed before starting the dives, and the mooring lines must have been inspected, particularly in areas where wear is likely, such as the fairleads. - The mooring lines must be secured, and their tension must conform to what is planned in the mooring plan. - The position of the anchors and the anchor lines must be displayed in the dive control. - To minimise the transfers underwater, the vessel must be as close as reasonably practicable to the work site.
-IMCA D 022, section 10.3 indicates that the following factors should be considered: - The distance of the job from the proposed bell location. - The maximum duration of the divers' bailout systems at the planned depth: In case of loss of gas supply, the diver in trouble must be able to return to the bell using his bailout system, which dictates the maximum distance he can be from the bell. - The characteristics of the umbilical: An extended length of negatively buoyant umbilical tends to drag a diver down, while a bulky umbilical may pull him in the current - The condition of the worksite, including debris, rocks, or other obstructions which could impede the diver's return to the bell in an emergency. - The unforeseen safety factors needed for particular situations such as loss of diver heating or trapped umbilicals. - The mooring lines must not be above the job site to avoid injuries to the diver or trap him in case of a rupture. - The water intakes near the dive station must be stopped or reduced (this must be included in the risk assessment) - The position of the dive station and where the Hyperbaric rescue chamber (HRC) can be launched must be assessed: In case of obstruction like a platform in the direct proximity of the launching point, the recovery of the chamber by the rescue boat can be difficult due to the too-narrow space available (see "launching HRC version 1" in the drawing below).
-In such a case, it is recommended to look for another organization of the dive station to solve the problem. (see launching HRC version 2).
+IMCA D 022, section 10.3 indicates that the following factors should be considered: - The distance of the job from the proposed bell/basket location. - The maximum duration of the divers' bailout systems at the planned depth: In case of loss of gas supply, the diver in trouble must be able to return to the bell/basket using his bailout system, which dictates the maximum distance he can be from the bell/basket. - The characteristics of the umbilical: An extended length of negatively buoyant umbilical tends to drag a diver down, while a bulky umbilical may pull him in the current - The condition of the worksite, including debris, rocks, or other obstructions which could impede the diver's return to the bell/basket in an emergency. - The unforeseen safety factors needed for particular situations such as loss of diver heating or trapped umbilicals. - The mooring lines must not be above the job site to avoid injuries to the diver or trap him in case of a rupture. - The water intakes near the dive station must be stopped or reduced (this must be included in the risk assessment) - The position of the dive station must be assessed.